St. Brendan's Cross

 Brendan the Seafarer

 In the Middle Ages people believed Paradise was a physical land overseas somewhere.
-Since the globe had not been fully explored, it was obvious that more lands were just waiting to be discovered.
+Since the globe had not been fully explored, more lands were just waiting to be discovered.

-A famous tale relates how St. Brendan went searching for Paradise and may have stumbled on the American continent 900 years or so before Columbus.1 Unfortunately, fact is befuddled with fiction in medieval literature, so probably little is true about the fantastic 10th century Navigatio sancti Brendani abbatis (The Voyage of St. Brendan the Abbot)2.
+A famous tale relates how Brendan went searching for Paradise and may have stumbled on the American continent 900 years or so before Columbus.
+Unfortunately, fact is befuddled with fiction in medieval literature, so probably little is true about the fantastic 10th century Navigatio sancti Brendani abbatis (The Voyage of St. Brendan the Abbot).

 Since so much religious literature between the Dark Ages and the Renaissance has been 'enhanced' by storytellers, we should take the Navigatio with a generous pinch of sea-salt.
 But the object of this page is simply to show why dolphins feature on the St. Brendan Cross.
 And it is this: